CDM Soccer Position Explained

 CDMs must be lightning-fast, either physically, mentally, or tactically to cover large areas of the pitch in a flash.
 They must be quick to transition from the defensive phase into the offensive phase and vice versa.

 Their speed and agility can close down spaces, intercept passes, and challenge opponents while maintaining balance and control.
-Take for example Kante again, who is a faster CDM and is known for his work rate and stamina and then you have Sergio Busquets who is not physically the fastest, but what he lacks in physical he makes up for it with tactical intelligence, which leads to the next key attribute.
+Take for example Kante again, who is a fast CDM known for his work rate and stamina and then you have Sergio Busquets who is not the fastest, but what he lacks in physical speed he makes up for it with tactical intelligence.

 Tactical Intelligence